swaminathanj/DSA/MinHeap.md

 # MinHeap Implementation step-by-step

-## 1. Define MinHeap, initialize, getter, printer and toString methods
+## 1. Define MinHeap, add initialize, getter, printer and toString methods

 As a first step, we define an array based MinHeap, a constructor that takes an array passed as argument to initialize the heap and a print method that outputs the contents of the heap.
 We override toString to stringify the object and a getter method to get the value at a specific index.